 Instagram (22k followers)

 Italian brand Unimatic is all about no-nonsense dive watches.
 They produce watches in small runs – usually less than 1,000 watches – and it’s hard to beat the prices too.
 For example, its Modello Unos will run you about $600.
-And they contain Seiko movements inside, which are some of the most honest, durable (and well-priced) movements you'll find anywhere.
+They contain Seiko movements inside, which are some of the most honest, durable (and well-priced) movements you'll find anywhere.

 Raven has been quietly building classic-looking dive watches out of Overland Park, Kansas since 2008.
 Many of them have a Submariner feel, with case sizes varying from 40mm (Trekker, a classic dive watch) to 47mm (Titanium Deep, a monster of a watch).
 Most models come in at around $1,000, and all use the Swiss workhorse ETA 2824 automatic movement.
 It's a movement also used by many Hamilton and Tissot watches in the $500-$1,000 price range, so you know you're getting a quality Swiss movement inside the well-built stainless steel cases.